Qbasic Color statement is used to change the Foreground and the background color of the Text in the QBasic Program. The Syntax of COLOR statement is:

-The word foreground color means color of the text and background color means color that appears behind the text i.e background.
+The word foreground means the color of the text and background color means the background color behind the text.

-You can use the Qbasic COLOR statement in Qbasic in the following ways:
+You can use the COLOR statement in Qbasic in the following ways:

 1) To modify both foreground and background color:

 Use a comma to separate the foreground and the background color.

 COLOR 14, 1 PRINT Yellow text with blue background

 COLOR 2 PRINT “This is the green text”

 SYNTAX: COLOR , [background]

 Use a comma after the COLOR command and then your background color code